pcasaes/hexoids/README.md

     Right now nothing gets persisted long term.
 It would be interesting to certain player information like K/D and Hit miss ratio's.
 As well as a permanent leader board.
-For this to work probably though we would need authentication.
+For this to work properly though we would need authentication.

 ## Game Play